 The reclaimed site will revert to agricultural use implementing safe and stable slopes for all agricultural operations.
-As the lake is developed, a 20' wide safety shelf shall be constructed along the lake perimeter to provide an adequate safety measure in the case of unexpected water entry.
+As the lake was developed, a 20' wide safety shelf was constructed along the lake perimeter to provide an adequate safety measure in the case of unexpected water entry.